yosinski/phenotyping/README.md

     $ git clone https://github.com/yosinski/phenotyping.git
     $ cd phenotyping

 It's easiest to run the labeler from within a Python [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), so the packages live completely separately from the other installed packages on your system.
+The prevents version conflicts and keeps your system clean of any packages installed simply for the phenotype labeler.

-The prevents version conflicts, etc. First install virtualenv, and then make and activate one for this project.
+First install virtualenv, and then make and activate one for this project.
 On my system, this process looked like the following, though your setup may vary:

 Creation:

     $ mkdir -p ~/virtualenvs
     $ virtualenv ~/virtualenvs/phenotyping

-Activation (must be run in each shell in which you wish to run the lableler.
-Consider adding to your `~/.bashrc` to run it automatically in every shell).
+Activation:

     $ . ~/virtualenvs/phenotyping/bin/activate

+Activation must be run in each shell in which you wish to run the lableler.
+Consider adding to your `~/.bashrc` to run it automatically in every shell.

 Next, install the Python packages necessary for the labeler inside the virtualenv using pip:

     $ pip install -r requirements.txt